 AML regulations require financial institutions to monitor customer transactions and deposits, and to flag any suspicious activities.
 Anti-money laundering initiatives came about in 1989 when organizations around the world created the Financial Action Task Force (FATF).

-The FATF has 36 memeber states and it’s jurisdiction has an impact globally.
+The FATF has 36 member states and its jurisdiction has a global impact.
 Every major financial institution must comply with FATF regulations and follow its guidance on AML measures.
 This includes:

 Read our what is KYC blog post to know more about KYC.